What I'm Reading...

 I'm a big fan of "Gothic" novels from the 1970s, especially titles written by Dorothy Daniels, Marilyn Ross and Marilyn Harris.
 In particular, I'm an avid collector of Dark Shadows paperbacks.

-is my all-time favorite book?
+all-time favorite book?
 That's a difficult question.
-There are
+There

-many books I read over and over – not in succession,
+are many books I read over and over – not in succession, but

 Rutherfurd and